LF,DH - HOU - IL10

-The Astros placed Yordan Alvarez (knee) on the 10-day injured list Tuesday.
+The Astros placed Yordan Alvarez on the injured list for unknown reasons.

 Yordan Alvarez started off red hot with two home runs, seven runs, and eight RBI with a .283 batting average in 49 plate appearances.
 Hopefully, it's nothing serious for Alvarez, as one of the top designated hitters in the league.

 Friday was not a good day for Astros slugger Yordan Alvarez.
 The 23-year-old went hitless through four at-bats, striking out every time.

 This is hopefully just a fluke for the youngster, as he's been on a tear this season and is still hitting .294.
 Alvarez has 10 hits (including four doubles and two homers) and eight RBI so far.
 He'll look to bounce back on Saturday against Oakland.